yjshen2022/Youjiangwebsite.github.io/_pages/joinus.md

 #### Graduate Program of Environmental Sciences in Grad School of Art and Science.

-We can also take students from GPES (Graduate School of Environmenal Sciences in Grad School of Art and Science).
+We can also take students from GPES (Graduate School of Environmental Sciences in Grad School of Art and Science).
 [Application information to GPES program is available here](https://gpes.c.u-tokyo.ac.jp/how-to-apply/index.html).

-### Visitor for collaborative reseach
+### Visitor for collaborative research

-We also welcome visitors for research collaboration (sabatical, visiting scholar/student, internship, etc.) Please contact us if you have a plan, and we can discuss about the plan and possibility.
+We also welcome visitors for research collaboration (sabbatical, visiting scholar/student, internship, etc.) Please contact us if you have a plan, and we can discuss about the plan and possibility.

 <img src="{{ site.url }}{{ site.baseurl }}/images/picture/StudentRoom.jpg" />